iivanoo/covid-apps-observer/data/data_us/reports/resources/com.joinzoe.covid_zoe___2.2.0/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.joinzoe.covid_zoe 2 reviews"/>
 </p>

+> My first vaccine date disappeared .<br> :date: __2021-01-20 16:53:26__

+> A giant missed opportunity.
+With the urgent need for better evidence on effective preventative or treatment options, why not collect data on a wide variety of products and practices while infection rates are so high?
+Any substance or routine correlated with lower infection or disease severity rates can then be prioritised for investigation.
+For example, N acetyl cysteine, quercetin, turmeric/curcumin, Nasal spray compounds or lavage, oestrogen, progesterone, daily hours slept, etc.<br> :date: __2021-01-20 15:26:26__

 > I am unable to report a problem with the app anywhere else, so I'm doing it here: recent update has added a mandotory blood group question before any other reporting options.
 I don't know my blood group, so cannot report!
 There is no option to skip or to choose "I don't know"<br> :date: __2021-01-16 16:54:02__